-In addition to following email marketing best practices, it's vital to take the extra time to create intriguing subject lines for all of your emails.
+In addition to following email marketing best practices, it's vital to take the extra time to create intriguing email subject lines.
 According to HubSpot, 35% of email recipients open an email based on the subject line alone.

 Grabbing attention from the start can do wonders for your open rate and engagement.
 That's why we're sharing some email subject line best practices for you to implement ASAP to improve your email marketing strategy.